-with the desired future character of existing retail unit the centre.
-C2 The ground level preferably a rang shops and business the needs of the C3 The upper levels uses, and/or residue.
-C3 To protect the fabric and character of the C4 Development is proceed to t contains active uses, e of local and speciality is premises that meet C2 The ground level preferably a rang shops and busines the needs of the C3 The upper levels uses, and/or residuses, and/or residuses and character of the C4 Development is suexisting Inter-war building. e of local and speciality is premises that meet O2 To protect the fabric and character of the C4 Development is seexisting Inter-war building. ocal community existing Inter-war building. existing characte generally contain office dential uses. and fabric of the C5 Development reta stree scape with and parapet line. a consistent street wall Development is a storeys. maximum of three awning, on its ori states a fixed stepped ginal alignment, to the The colour and materials pect the architecture the building.
-O3 To improve the pedestrian environment and connections to commercial activity on the eastern side of the roundabout.
-C8 Development implandscape treatment on the eastern side of the roundabout.
+Obje Objectives controls 01 To provide uses that are consistent with the desired future character of C1 Development supports adaptive re-use of existing retail units. the centre.
+C2 The ground level contains active uses, preferably a range of local and speciality shops and business premises that meet the needs of the local community.
+C3 The upper levels generally contain office uses, and/or residential uses.
+O2 To protect the fabric and character of the existing Inter-war building.
+C4 Development is sympathetic to the existing character and fabric of the Inter-war building.
+C5 Development retains a coherent streetscape with a consistent street wall and parapet line.
+C6 Development is a maximum of three storeys.
+C7 Development reinstates a fixed stepped awning, on its original alignment, to the building façade.
+The colour and materials of the awning respect the architecture and character of the building. О3 To improve the pedestrian environment and connections to commercial activity on the eastern side of the roundabout.
+C8 Development improves the existing landscape treatment and includes streetscape improvements.